halvg/nextcloud_on_docker/readme.md

 # Nextcloud in docker with duckdns updater
 Nextcloud and duckdns ready to be launched and used with docker.
-Configuration files will be created inside duckdns and nextcloud directorie.
+Configuration files will be created inside duckdns and nextcloud directories.
 No one will be created outside.

 ### Use